chisumo2016/social-media-application/social.md

 # ATTACHMENT VIDEO PREVIEW
     We're going to implement video preview  on  the post attachments ,  we're going to  do preview for MP4 files at the moment ONLY

+            PostAttachments.vue
+            modified:   resources/js/Components/app/AttachmentPreviewModal.vue
+            modified:   resources/js/Components/app/PostAttachments.vue
+            modified:   resources/js/Helpers/helpers.js

+# IMPLEMENT  URL PREVIEW
+    We're going to implement URL preview like when you post the URL it's going to fetch the information  of the URL and display  that nice preview .